+Electronic Laboratory Reporting to Public Health (PH) is a specific piece in a larger test order-test result process.
 When a laboratory result is sent to public health, additional data is required to be sent along in the result message when compared to the LRI use case.
+The PH profile facilitates the inclusion of information necessary for public health reporting in the larger test order and result process between ordering providers/laboratories and performing laboratories to ensure that the data is available to be sent to PH when necessary.
+Harmonizing the technical specifications (format and vocabulary) for the test order (orderer sends order to lab), test result (lab sends result to orderer), and reportable test result (lab sends result to PH) enhances interoperability and data quality thus improving the overall laboratory result reporting process for both the sender and the receiver.

-This profile component specifies the conformance attributes for the additional elements needed for the public health reporting use case and is built upon the base LRI_RU_GU profile specified in the LRI guide.
-(Refer to the LRI guide for further details regarding the LRI_GU_RU profile and how messages are constructed using component profiles).
-This guide along with the LRI guide contains the necessary specifications for laboratory results reporting to local, state, territorial and federal health agencies including messaging content and dynamics related to the transmission of Reportable Laboratory Result Messages.
+This guide used in conjunction with the LRI guide contains the necessary specifications for laboratory results reporting to local, state, territorial and federal health agencies including messaging content and dynamics related to the transmission of Reportable Laboratory Result Messages.
 Each state and territory has requirements for laboratories to report certain findings to health officials.
-In the past, these reports were written by hand on forms provided by health departments and faxed or mailed to appropriate offices.
 With computerization of laboratories, it has become possible for laboratories to send reportable data to health departments electronically.
 The message described in this guide is not specific to any pathogen or reportable condition and is applicable for most biological and chemistry laboratory-reportable findings.

 This document is intended to meet the needs and requirements of implementation guidance in Public Health entities, replacing the previous documentation regarding Electronic Laboratory Reporting (ELR).
 However, it does not replace the need for each public health jurisdiction to document the constraints of their specific implementation.
 Further guidance on how to apply constraints is given in Section 7.3 below.